-2 Ways to Help a Company Level Up its Climate Impact
+2 Ways to Help Companies Level Up Climate Impact

 The fact of the matter is that society won’t be able to limit warming to 1.5°C or 2°C without strong action from businesses.

 Thankfully, we all work in these businesses or know someone who does.
 Therefore, these businesses are in our sphere of influence.
 We can, and must, find the time and courage to help make them climate-positive as soon as possible.

 What does this mean?

 At the moment it means helping companies to raise their ambition of climate action.
 And to accelerate their rate of progress towards these goals.